MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-print-and-reprint-g-l-books-and-vat-registers.md

 ---
 # How to: Print and Reprint G-L Books and VAT Registers
 The tax authorities require that you submit two fiscal reports that list all of the posted ledger entries, the **G\/L Book - Print** report and the **VAT Register - Print** report.
-Each printed page must have its own progressive number, and therefore, you must update ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> with the last printed page number before you run these reports again.
+Each printed page must have its own progressive number, and therefore, you must update [!INCLUDE[d365fin](../../includes/d365fin_md.md)] with the last printed page number before you run these reports again.

  The following procedure describes how to print or reprint the **G\/L Book - Print** report, but the same steps apply to printing or reprinting the **VAT Register - Print** report.